muckmuck96/obsidian-file-share/docs/getting-started.md

    ![sendToFriendList](/sendToFriendList.png)
    :::

 3. **Check Notifications:** You should receive a response notification.
-Here’s what each response means:
+Here's what each response means:

    | Response                        | What to Do                                      |
    |---------------------------------|-------------------------------------------------|